 Basic dimensions will be approximately 130m long and 25m wide, as per the Viking Poseidon.

 This puts SIMSS in the same bracket as the Echo class, slightly larger and wider, the US LCS-1 or MEKO CSL.
-Where it differs is in the percentage of volume devoted to high speed propulsion, the LCS for example, sacrifices a great deal of volume for high speed and reflecting the slightly different mission sets this results in a completely different approach.
+Where it differs is in the percentage of the volume devoted to high-speed propulsion, the LCS for example, sacrifices a great deal of volume for high speed and reflecting the slightly different mission sets this results in a completely different approach.
 The draught is also greater, a typical offshore supply vessel has a draught in excess of 7m but HMS Echo is only 5.5m, LCS1 only 4m and the MEKO CSL 4m.

 Is this significant leap in size ridiculous, I don’t think so and will explain in more detail later!